 Consultations with central IT departments will almost always be necessary in order to establish adequate security controls for this type of data.

-Regulations and laws that affect data in DCL3 include, but are not limited to, Family Educational Rights & Privacy Act (FERPA) and the Graham-Leach-Bliley Act (GLBA).
+Regulations and laws that affect data in DCL3 include, but are not limited to, the Family Educational Rights & Privacy Act (FERPA).

 Highly restricted data is business or personal information that is required to be strictly protected.
 There are often governing statutes, regulations or standards with specific provisions that dictate how this type of data must be protected.
 It is intended for a very limited use and must not be disclosed except to those who have explicit authorization to view or use the data.
 Unauthorized disclosure of this information could have a serious adverse impact on the University, individuals or affiliates.